john-sprague/portfolio-john-sprague/system-design/api-design/foundations.md

 ## Interview Questions

-**Phone Screen**
-Below are detailed answers for both questions:

 ---

-### 1. What Types of HTTP Methods Are Idempotent?
+### Phone Screen 1.
+What Types of HTTP Methods Are Idempotent?
 When Would Idempotent Methods Be Used?

 **Idempotent HTTP methods** are those that can be called multiple times without changing the result beyond the initial application.
 In other words, repeating the request should have the same effect as making it once.